Engin-Boot/pong-stage-sainitripti/Stage0/classes/score.md

 ## Feature

-This module defines the properties and behaviour of user score in the game.
+This module defines the properties and behavior of user score in the game.

 ## Acceptance Criteria